In a Nutshell

 Credit Counseling

-With credit counseling, you will get advice and guidance about credit, finances, and debt management.
+Credit counseling gives you advice and guidance about credit, finances, and debt management.
 The goal is to give you the information you need to make better decisions about your finances and debt, as well as to find a debt management program that can help you with your financial situation.
 With credit counseling, you can receive help negotiating a pause on penalty fees, lower interest rates, and lower monthly payments.

 Bankruptcy

-Filing for bankruptcy is scary for many people in Puerto Rico.
-The longevity of the impact of bankruptcy gives most debtors pause, as it affects their credit report for 7 to 10 years, making it difficult for them to obtain loans.
-Still, filing for bankruptcy may be the best option because it can eliminate debt or create a doable repayment plan.
+Filing for bankruptcy is often a final option for Puerto Ricans seeking debt relief.
+Bankruptcy’s long impact gives most debtors pause, as it affects their credit report for 7 to 10 years, making it difficult to obtain new loans.
+Still, filing for bankruptcy may be the best option because it can eliminate debt or create a reasonable repayment plan.

 Debt Forgiveness

-Debt forgiveness programs are offered by the federal gov and state gov as an option for debt relief.
-They are available thanks to federal funding and are managed by the control board.
-These programs wipe out the person’s debt altogether.
-The available debt forgiveness programs include federal loans, student loans, teacher loans, and public service loans.
+Debt forgiveness programs are offered by federal and state governments as an option for debt relief.
+These programs can eliminate an individual’s debt completely if they meet specific requirements.
+Available debt forgiveness programs include federal loans, student loans, teacher loans, and public service loans.

 Debt and Financial Hardship Resources

 Residents of Puerto Rico who are experiencing financial difficulties may need assistance.
-The help available on the island includes homeless assistance, medical care, transportation authority help, child care, and food assistance.
+Help available on the island includes homeless assistance, medical care, transportation assistance, child care, and food assistance.

 Temporary Assistance Programs

 The TANF is a cash assistance program available to low-income families for up to 60 months.
 The program is created to help families build a safe and healthy home with all essential needs met.
 It helps eligible people avoid homelessness and take care of their families.
-Although Puerto Rico is unincorporated, it still receives a TANF grant in order to help their needy.
+Although Puerto Rico is unincorporated, it still receives a TANF grant in order to help those in need on the island.

 State Health and Human Services